xurizaemon/node-wrms/README.md

 * Split tests into separate files for clarity?
 Eg `wrms.login.test.js`, `wrms.work_request.test.js` ...
 * Do we need WRMSv2 API endpoints?
 Seems like there are some useful parts there, like "recent timesheets".
 * If `WRMS_EXTRA_COOKIES` isn't set, politely reject calls to v2 API.
+* [`docs/assign-user.js`](docs/assign-user.js) - WRMS forms don't let you easily assign a user to a ticket outside their systems, but I suspect API will.

 ## References